cjp2600/stepwise/docs/POLLING.md

 ## Parameters

 ### `max_attempts` (required)
-Максимальное количество попыток поллинга. Если условие не выполнено после всех попыток, шаг завершится с ошибкой.
+Maximum number of polling attempts.
+If the condition is not met after all attempts, the step will fail with an error.

-**Default:** 10 (если не указано)
+**Default:** 10 (if not specified)

 ### `interval` (optional)
-Задержка между попытками поллинга. Может быть указана в формате Go duration (например, "1s", "500ms", "2m").
+Delay between polling attempts.
+Can be specified in Go duration format (e.g., "1s", "500ms", "2m").

-**Default:** 1s (если не указано)
+**Default:** 1s (if not specified)

 ### `until` (required)
-Массив правил валидации, которые должны быть выполнены для успешного завершения поллинга. Используется тот же синтаксис, что и в `validate`, но эти правила проверяются на каждой итерации поллинга.
+Array of validation rules that must be met for polling to complete successfully.
+Uses the same syntax as `validate`, but these rules are checked on each polling iteration.

 ## How It Works

-1. Шаг выполняется с конфигурацией `poll`
+1. Step is executed with `poll` configuration
-2. Выполняется запрос
+2. Request is executed
-3. Проверяются условия из `poll.until`
+3. Conditions from `poll.until` are checked
-4. Если все условия выполнены - шаг завершается успешно
+4. If all conditions are met - step completes successfully
-5. Если условия не выполнены:
+5. If conditions are not met:
-   - Ожидается `interval`
+   - Wait for `interval`
-   - Повторяется попытка (до `max_attempts` раз)
+   - Retry (up to `max_attempts` times)
-6. Если после всех попыток условие не выполнено - шаг завершается с ошибкой
+6. If condition is not met after all attempts - step fails with error

 ## Examples